Psalm 17

 Psalm 17 is the 17th psalm of the Book of Psalms, beginning in English in the King James Version: "Hear the right, O LORD, attend unto my cry".
-In the Greek Septuagint and the Latin Vulgate, it is psalm 16 in a slightly different numbering system, "Exaudi Domine iustitiam meam".
+In the slightly different numbering of the Greek Septuagint and the Latin Vulgate, this psalm is Psalm 16.
+In Latin, it is also known by its incipit as "Exaudi Domine iustitiam meam".
 Its authorship is traditionally assigned to King David.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.